 - 1. Make sure there is a small amount of play between the blade and guide carbides.
 The blade band should be snug but able to move freely up and down. - 2.
 If the amount of play is not sufficient for the blade to run smoothly, adjust the locking torque of the screws with an Allen key.

 CARBIDE REPLACEMENT

 The blade guide blocks are equipped with one top carbide and two side carbide inserts each.
-The working life of carbide guides is practically the same as that of the machine itself.
-However, if required they can be replaced by removing the plate fixing screw as shown.
+They can be replaced by removing the screws as shown.